spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

 15. Log in to the system console using the credentials provided in the Enterprise Cluster Details output.
 After login, you will be prompted to create a new password.
 Enter a new password and save your changes.
 You will be redirected to the Palette VerteX system console.

 16. After login, a Summary page is displayed.
-Configure HTTPS encryption for Palette VerteX.
-To configure HTTPS encryption, you must upload the SSL certificate, SSL certificate key, and SSL certificate authority files to Palette VerteX.
+Palette VerteX is installed with a self-signed SSL certificate.
+To assign a different SSL certificate you must upload the SSL certificate, SSL certificate key, and SSL certificate authority files to Palette VerteX.
 You can upload the files using the Palette VerteX system console.
 Refer to the [Configure HTTPS Encryption](/vertex/system-management/ssl-certificate-management) page for instructions on how to upload the SSL certificate files to Palette VerteX.

 17. The last step is to start setting up a tenant.
 To learn how to create a tenant, check out the [Tenant Management](/vertex/system-management/tenant-management) guide.